-- Complete the college application for admission.
+- Complete the application for admission.

-- Submit the Dual Enrollment/Dual Credit Verification Form signed by their high school counselor or principal stating that the student has completed either 14 units of college preparatory coursework with a 3.0 or better grade point average on a 4.0 grading scale, or has achieved a minimum composite score of 30 on the ACT test.
-If meeting the ACT test requirement, official scores must be submitted to the Director of Admissions.
+- If the student does not meet the above criteria, the student has achieved a minimum composite score of 30 on the ACT test.
+If meeting the ACT test requirement, official scores must be submitted to the Admissions Office.

 - Provide official high school transcript indicating grades through the last semester of attendance.

 The above requirements should be completed well in advance of the intended semester of enrollment.
 A discussion with a college enrollment specialist concerning course selections must be completed before registration takes place.
 Credit earned through the dual-enrollment/dual-credit program will be awarded once a student has completed high school graduation requirements and final official transcripts have been received.